Home | Send Feedback

 Start the application, and you should find a picture in the folder cataws/cat.jpg.

-You see that both libraries provide the same functionality and work the same.
+You can see that both libraries provide the same functionality and work the same way.
 If you have applications written with the Amazon S3 library and want to switch to a self-hosted Minio server, you only need to change the keys and endpoint address.
 Everything else should work out of the box.